bluella/stbt/README.rst

 Features
 ========

-* Data manipulations are made with pandas
+* Data manipulations are made with pandas.

-* Backtesting operations are vector(no loops, no event driven)
+* Backtesting operations are vector( no loops, not event driven).

-* Extensive statistical evaluation of strategies
+* Extensive statistical evaluation of strategies.

-* Number of visualizations embedded
+* Number of visualizations embedded.

-* Strategy robustness tests
+* Strategy robustness tests.

-* API to work with OHLC data(download, prepare)
+* API to work with OHLC data( download, prepare).

-* Clean and straitforward project structure
+* Clean and straitforward project structure.

-* PEP8 compliant code
+* PEP8 compliant code.

 Installation
 ============